Understand the fundamentals of leadership and how to approach leadership development within the organisation

 Certain formal courses are often taken by individuals at an early stage of their management careers, for instance some companies sponsor new employees on MBA or similar programmes.

 However, formal provision may be relevant at any or all stages of a manager’s career, for example, a long-standing manager in the field of employee relations might wish to undertake a formal course covering latest employment law developments.

 Coaching and mentoring

-These are one-to-one methods that offer personally-tailored reflection and discussion in confidence between a manager and another individual about that manager’s development.
-Coaching and mentoring are also skills that managers need to master themselves in order to manage others effectively.
-Find out more in our coaching and mentoring factsheet.
+Coaching and mentoring are one-to-one methods that offer personally-tailored reflection and discussion in confidence between a manager and another individual about that manager’s development.
+They are also skills that managers need to master themselves in order to manage others effectively.

 This involves the pairing up of two managers who each spend a day (or other set period of time) shadowing the other, followed up with a de-brief where the shadower can feed back observations to their colleague.